Using U-Boot to unbrick your KVM¶

 -

-Click Choose file button to find the firmware file.
+Click Choose file and select the firmware file.
 Then click Update firmware button.

 -